Carrooi/Node-Simq/README.md

 ## npm modules

-You can also use modules from npm, but be carefull with this, because of usages of internal modules, which are not implemented in browser or in SimQ (see compatibility section bellow).
+You can also use modules from npm, but be carefully with this, because of usages of internal modules, which are not implemented in browser or in SimQ (see compatibility section bellow).

 `terminal`: